How to Get Past ATS Filters in 2026: 10 Expert Strategies

 4. Optimize Your Skills Section

 Create a dedicated Core Skills or Core Competencies section near the top of your resume.
-List 9-12 skills in a clean format, directly pulled from the job posting.
-This gives the ATS an easy section to parse and score.
+List 9-12 skills pulled directly from the job posting.
+This gives the ATS an easy, high-density section to parse and score.

 5. Include Both Acronyms and Full Terms